ITPG-CODEWARS/codewars-2024-second-round-Arsentosh/README.md

 c) paste all files in github there

+d) start apache and sql modules in xampp app

-d) write in your browser 127.0.0.1/urlShortener
+d) copy 127.0.0.1/urlShortener to your browser